visionify/visionai/docs/scenarios/gas-leaks-detection.md

 VisionAI model's generated events would be:
 - gas leak event detected

-## Camera Configuration

-### Camera Placement

-- Install cameras in areas where gas is stored and transported, such as gas pipes and tanks.
-- Place cameras in areas where employees can easily see and respond to gas leaks.

-### Camera Height

-- Cameras should be installed at a height of 7-8 feet above the floor level.

-- Place the camera 10-12 feet from the focal point.

-### Camera Angle Mounting Ranges

-- Place the camera at an angle to capture footage of the gas leak and surrounding area.

-Find more details about camera placement [here](../overview/cameras.md).

 ## Configuration
 It is recommended to set up Infrared cameras for gas leak detection.
 In addition, high success rate is possible if the camera is operated during periods of low wind, warm weather, clear skies and leaks are imaged from distances of about 30 feet.